-Other services from related parties represent approximately 15.1% and 15.7% of the Group's total respective costs for the years ended December 31, 2021 and 2020, respectively.
+Other services from related parties represent approximately 0.4% and 15.1% of the Group's total respective costs for the years ended December 31, 2022 and 2021, respectively.

 Mornos S.A. ("Mornos"): The Group purchases plastic yogurt tubs, aluminum yogurt tub tops and other packaging products from Mornos.
 This company is controlled by a company owned by Mr. Athanassios-Kyros Filippou and members of his family.
 Mr. Athanassios-Kyros Filippou is the Chairman of the Board of Directors of Mornos and has been its Chief Executive Officer since December 6, 2016.
-The Group's purchases from Mornos totaled \$14,401 and \$12,787 for the years ended December 31, 2021 and 2020, respectively
+The Group's purchases from Mornos totaled \$13,485 and \$14,401 for the years ended December 31, 2022 and 2021, respectively.

 Vis S.A. ("Vis"): The Group purchases packaging materials from Vis, a public company that is listed on the Athens Exchange.
-Mr. Ioannis Filippou and Hellenic Quality Foods S.A. ("HQF") collectively owned 85.09% of Vis as of December 31, 2021.
-Mr. Dimitrios Filippou is the Chairman of the Board and Chief Executive Officer of Vis.
-Purchases from Vis totaled \$915 and \$889 for the years ended December 31, 2021 and 2020, respectively.
+Mr. Ioannis Filippou and a company that he beneficially owns collectively owned 85.74% of Vis as of December 31, 2022.
+Mr.

+Dimitrios Filippou is the Chairman of the Board and Chief Executive Officer of Vis.
+Purchases from Vis totaled \$974 and \$915 for the years ended December 31, 2022 and 2021, respectively.

 EMFI S.A. (formerly Hellenic Milk and Flour Industry S.A.) ("EMFI"): EMFI is controlled by a company owned by Mr. Athanassios-Kyros Filippou and members of his family.
 Mr. Athanassios-Kyros Filippou is the Chairman of the Board of Directors of EMFI.
 Currently, EMFI produces ice cream products, croissants and sweet doughs.
 From time to time, the Group sells to EMFI various raw materials for its products.
-Purchases from EMFI totaled \$34 and \$0 for the years ended December 31, 2021 and 2020, respectively.
-Sales to EMFI totaled \$75 and \$96 for the years ended December 31, 2021 and 2020, respectively.
+Purchases from EMFI totaled \$95 and \$34 for the years ended December 31, 2022 and 2021, respectively.
+Sales to EMFI totaled \$419 and \$75 for the years ended December 31, 2022 and 2021, respectively.